rkgIITBh/data-structures.github.io/HTML/huffmanCodeImpl.md

 ## Huffman Encoding Algorithm

-Huffman encoding uses greedy approach.
+Huffman encoding uses a greedy approach.
 Initially, it starts with a forest of trees.
-Each symbol being associated with a node of a tree in the forest.
+Each symbol is associated with a node of a tree in the forest.
 The trees in the forest are merged in a greedy approach.
-A pair of least frequently occurring symbols are replaced by a new joint symbol and the symbol set is reduced by 1 each time after merging.
-Therefore, each successive merging of trees in the forest reduces the complexity of problem by 1.
-Finally, one tree is constructed.
-The successive iterations for merging operations are illustrated in the figure below.
+A new joint symbol replaces a pair of least frequently occurring symbols.
+The sum of frequencies of the old pair of symbols becomes the frequency of the new symbol.
+The merging, as explained, reduces the symbol set reduces by one.
+Therefore, each successive merging of trees in the forest reduces the complexity of the problem by 1.
+Finally, one tree gets built.
+The figure below illustrates the successive iterations for merging operations.
 <p align="center">
 <img src="../images/huffmanEx1a.jpg">
 </p>

-The method assigns the shortest code to the most frequently occuring symbol and the longest code to the least frequent symbol in the input.
-A binary tree is constructed bottom up for the codewords where each leaf node represents a symbol or a character in the input.
-A left branch (pointing to the left child) from a node is assigned a 0 and a right branch (pointing to the right child) is assigned an 1.
-Starting from the root of the Huffman tree, the codeword for a symbol is produced.
+The method assigns the shortest code to the most frequently occurring symbol and the longest code to the least frequent symbol in the input.
+A binary tree is constructed bottom-up for the codewords where each leaf node represents a symbol or a character in the input.
+A left branch (pointing to the left child) from a node is labeled a 0 and a right branch (pointing to the right child) is labeled a 1.
+Now the string of labels starting from the root of the Huffman tree gives the codeword for a symbol.
-The final Huffman tree is obtained by merging 2nd and the 4th tree.
+The final Huffman tree is obtained by merging the 2nd and the 4th tree.
 <p align="center">
 <img src="../images/huffmanEx2.jpg">
 </p>